Marijuana Car Accident Statistics In California

 If a driver who has used marijuana is involved in an accident, even if they are not considered “at fault,” proof that they are under the influence of alcohol or drugs can still result in the imposition of harsh penalties.
 Here are some of the most recent statistics about marijuana-related car accidents and other data on drug-impaired driving and DUIs.

-- 42% of all drivers killed in motor vehicle crashes, who were tested, tested positive for legal and/or illegal drugs.
+• 50.3% of all drivers killed in motor vehicle crashes in California (who were tested) tested positive for legal and/or illegal drugs as of 2021 data - a significant increase from the previously reported 42%.

-- Legalization of the recreational use of marijuana and the subsequent onset of retail sales in five U.S. states was, on average, associated with a 5.8% increase in injury crash rates and a 4.1% increase in fatal crash rates.
+• Legalization of the recreational use of marijuana and the subsequent onset of retail sales across multiple U.S. states continues to show consistent patterns, with California’s experience aligning with national trends of increased crash rates post-legalization.

 Why Does Being High Increase Car Accident Risk?

-Many marijuana users feel that while they would never drive drunk, there is no risk of driving while under the influence of marijuana because it does not affect the brain in the same ways that as alcohol.
+Many marijuana users feel that while they would never drive drunk, there is no risk of driving while under the influence of marijuana because it does not affect the brain in the same ways as alcohol.
 This is in fact false.
-Current data establishes a direct correlation between the legalization of recreational cannabis and over-the-counter sales with both higher crash rates and higher incidences of crash-related fatalities.
+Current data continues to establish a direct correlation between the legalization of recreational cannabis and over-the-counter sales with both higher crash rates and higher incidences of crash-related fatalities.

 Marijuana slows reaction times